**please email email@example.com to be put on waitlist**

 East Bay Hills, California.*

-During the day-long workshop, we will walk, talk, and explore features of the land by gathering stones, identifying and comparing rocks, and transforming our finds into personal pigments.
+During the day-long workshop, we will walk, talk, and explore features of the land by gathering stones, hearing stories, identifying and comparing rocks, and transforming our finds into personal pigments.
 This particular old mining California landscape has been a long-time personal teacher for Heidi and is one of the most fascinating natural pigment areas in the East Bay region!

 There are a few things you’ll need to prepare for the day.
 Firstly, this is an outdoor, all-weather workshop.
-Please wear sturdy and comfortable shoes that you will be happy walking around 2 miles in and clothes you can layer throughout the day.
+Please wear sturdy and comfortable shoes that you will be happy walking/hiking around 2 miles and clothes you can layer throughout the day.
 We will take a break for lunch midday, so please bring a packed lunch with enough food, snacks and water to last the whole day.

 - bag or backpack that can hold rocks and/or dirt